For more information, download the ebook here.

 - Do some exploration yourself: see if illustrations can become primary screen elements, with text as support

-- Let learners take it home: offer illustrations as downloads, to act as job aids or easy reference sheets (this simple step can boost value of your content)
+- Let learners take it home: offer illustrations as downloads, to act as job aids or easy reference sheets (this simple step can boost the value of your content)

 Above all, keep in mind you’re designing instruction.
 Use the right illustration to enhance the content – don’t just add ornamentation.